LJungmann/CurtainBreaks/content/docs/projects/curtain_breaks/_index.md

 ### Iteration №3

-TODO: describe the end setup more.

 We mounted the sensors to the wood.
 {{< figure src="assets/SensorsToWood.png" caption="*Mounting the sensors*">}}

 {{< figure src="assets/WoodenConstruction.jpg" caption="*Wooden Construction for Laptop*">}}

 Our final setup looked like this:
-TODO: add photos. <- or we could also just put them in the Introduction instead of the sketches and reference that section here.
-TODO: add video of our working prototype?

 A detail description of our code can be found [here]({{< ref "SetupAndCode#Setup" >}}).